YONOSEYMMSW/YONOSEYMMSW-MyAPI_Project/README.md

-Summary: This is a project that uses wikiAPI to get the 15 recent changes from any article/webpage on wikipedia.
+Summary: This project uses wiki API to get the 15 recent changes from any article/webpage on Wikipedia.
 Author: Odianose Anon.